Andy Murray's ex-psychologist on why tennis players choke

-People who follow tennis all year round have always appreciated Murray’s resilience, yet casual viewers have at times tarred him with the same brush as some of his less successful predecessors – especially after he lost each of his first four grand slam finals.
+People who follow tennis all year round have always appreciated Murray’s resilience, yet casual viewers have at times accused him of choking – especially after he lost each of his first four grand slam finals.

 After defeat to Roger Federer at Wimbledon in 2012 – which famously prompted post-match tears – Murray himself questioned whether he would ever win one of the sport’s major titles.

 Forzoni, though, always believed that the now-three-time slam winner’s career has always been a "progress of success".

 "You could draw a line from where he started to when he became the world No.1 and it just goes up," he says.

 "Obviously there were some blips along the way.
 But he’d get to a quarter-final of a slam, then he’d get to the semi-final, then he got to the final of Wimbledon.